DoSomething/bertly/documentation/README.md

 POST /
 ```

 Given a URL, return a JSON object containing the shortened URL, and a token to use when revoking the shortened URL.
 If the same URL is provided multiple times, the same short-link will be returned.
+If this link is created by a non-staff user, it's restricted to a [list of safe domains](https://github.com/DoSomething/bertly/blob/master/config/domains.js).

 The request body is accepted as either `application/json` or `application/x-www-form-urlencoded`.